 Remember to reiterate your collaborative rules and expectations throughout the day.
 For example, explain the packing up routine and lunch procedure just before lunchtime, reinforce bookwork expectations during writing time, and remind students of respectful language as the need arises!

-Relationships and trust are important.
-Get to know your students and settle them.
-You have the whole year with them, so don’t panic and bombard them with information on the very first day.
+Relationships and trust are key.
+Take time to get to know your students and help them settle in.
+You’ve got the whole year together, so don’t stress or overload them with information on day one.

 10. Ask the Students Questions